riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 custom irq controller, F + P extensions (`ra`,`a0`,`a1` pushed on stack, shadow registers where bit 2 of register operand is set):\
 `__attribute__((prestacked("x4-x7,x10,x11,x12-x15,x20-x23,x28-x31,fcsr,vxsat")))`

+optimization for `noreturn` functions (psABI with F extension):\
+`__attribute__((noreturn, prestacked("x1,x5-x31,f0-f31,fcsr")))`

+NOTE: Compilers are intentionally preserving full prologues, of `noreturn` functions, to allow backtracing and throwing exceptions.
+Which leads to stack and codespace bloating.
+Prestacked annotation can be abused to get rid of the prologues stacking without the risk of underflowing the stack as would happen with `naked` attribute.

+pure assembly function (FP compute kernel) using only subset of caller saved registers (`a0` argument not modified during execution):\
+`__attribute__((prestacked("x5,x11-x15,f8-f11,v0,v1,v8-v31,fcsr,vl,vtype,vstart")))`

+NOTE: This use case is necessary for efficient IPRA compilations.
+Beneficial even without IPRA.

 ## Intrinsic Functions